kimmo1019/Roundtrip/README.md

     ```
     Density esitmation on a 2D grid region:
     ```shell
-    CUDA_VISIBLE_DEVICES=0 python evaluate.py --dx 2 --dy 2 --timestamp YYYYMMDD_HHMMSS --data involute --epoch epoch
+    CUDA_VISIBLE_DEVICES=0 python evaluate.py  --data involute --epoch epoch --path path
     ```

 ### Real Data

 Next, we tested Roundtrip on different types of real data including five datasets from UCI machine learning repository and two image datasets.
 We provided freely public access to all related datasets (UCI datasets, image datasets, and OODS datasets), which can be download from a [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY).
 All you need is to download the corresponding dataset (e.g., `AreM.tar.gz`), uncompress the data under `datasets` folder.
+Please also note that we provided various of pretrain models for a quick implementation of Roundtrip without training.

 #### UCI Datasets